 Lisa Slater Nicholls, a very-independent-minded software professional.

-I have the privilege of working as Solutions Architect for Dominican University of California.
+I have the privilege of working as Director of Institutional Research and Solutions Architect for Dominican University of California.

-With my better half, Colin Nicholls, I serve as co-CTO for Poseidon Saltwater Systems, Inc.
+With my better half, Colin Nicholls, I also serve as co-CTO for Poseidon Saltwater Systems, Inc.

 I served in the role of Principal Software Architect at Infor,